wing5wong/artisan-whs-static/source/_announcements/2022-07-14_student-achievement-conferences.md

 ---
 WHANGANUI HIGH SCHOOL
 STUDENT ACHIEVEMENT CONFERENCES
-BOOKINGS are now OPEN
+BOOKINGS are now CLOSED

-Book an interview by clicking on the following link:
+Check your booking by clicking on the following link:
 👉 [https://www.schoolinterviews.co.nz](https://www.schoolinterviews.co.nz/)
 ('Event Code' is needed from the Interim Report, emailed to you on 29 July)